-The announcement of this tax has ignited fierce debate, with some campaigners hailing the tax as a victory and opponents of the tax questioning any potential effectiveness.
+The announcement of this tax has ignited a fierce debate, with some campaigners hailing the tax as a victory and opponents of the tax questioning any potential effectiveness.

 In the short term, the new tax will be aimed only at fizzy drinks which contain high sugar volumes.
-These are largely popular with children and teenagers who are thought to be most at risk from the ill-effects of consuming large amounts of sugar.
+These are largely popular with children and teenagers who are thought to be most at risk from the ill effects of consuming large amounts of sugar.
 The intention is to tax companies according to the volume of sugary drinks produced or imported.
 Under the sugar tax, there will be two separate tax bands.

-The first is for drinks with sugar content of 5g per 100 millilitres and above.
+The first is for drinks with a sugar content of 5g per 100 millilitres and above.
 The second is a higher band for drinks containing 8g per millilitres and above.
 It is thought that the tax will stand at, respectively, 18p and 24p per litre.
 Thus, the tax will add around 8p to a can of Coca-Cola.

 Drinks that will fall into the higher tax band will include Coca-Cola, Ribena, Pepsi, Irn-Bru and Lucozade.
-Those which fall into the lower band will include Sprite, Dr Pepper, Indian Tonic Water and alcohol-free Shandy.
+Those who fall into the lower band will include Sprite, Dr Pepper, Indian Tonic Water and alcohol-free Shandy.

 The Chancellor expects to raise around £520 million a year from the sugar tax and has said that this money is to be spent on increasing the provision of sports in primary schools in England.

 It is said that many of us are ‘addicted’ to sugar.
 Different percentage figures are regularly bandied around concerning how much sugar is consumed by the individual as against how much of it we should stick to.
-In 2014, the World Health Organisation recommended that sugar intake should be below 10% of total daily calorie intake with a view to eventually halving the target.
+In 2014, the World Health Organisation recommended that sugar intake should be below 10% of total daily calorie intake to eventually halve the target.
 This limit is intended to apply to all sugars which are added to food as well as natural sugars like honey, syrups and fruit juices.